教程 Getting Started with Node.js

 By Layla Quiñones, Nick McIntyre

 In this guide, we’ll explore the fusion of p5.js and Node.js to create dynamic applications that save and retrieve user-generated drawings, animations, and sound projects!
-For example, you can create a Melody App where you save files with melodies you create by interacting with the canvas!
+For example, you can create a Simple Melody App where you save files with melodies you create by interacting with the canvas!
 Node.js allows you to easily save, replay, and edit these files right from your browser!

 A p5.js logo with musical notes above it has arrows labeled with HTTP methods pointing to a cloud labeled “Internet”.
 Above the cloud is an icon that reads “http://”.
 Arrows point from the cloud to a pink cube labeled “Web Server” with the Node.js logo above it.